 Richard Holmes, the Romantic biographer, describes how Fred Cuming RA ‘reinvent[s] the world through colour’ to paint ‘both a recognisable place, which can be visited; and yet a completely transformed object of poetic intensity.’
 For Fred Cuming, Turner has long been an acknowledged influence, alongside Constable.
-Fred has always painted outdoors as much as possible and his ability to capture the magic of light effects on sea, sky and mountains cannot fail to bring Turner to mind.
+Fred has always painted outdoors as much as possible and his ability to capture the magic of light effects on sea, sky and mountains is quite unique.

 Fred Cuming’s paintings from our most recent exhibition are shown below.
 They are all available to buy or reserve now.
 Please click on the image to see the details and price.
-Call us if you have any problems.
-If you would like to enquire about any of the paintings below please call us on 01308 459511 or email us on firstname.lastname@example.org
+Call us if you would like to enquire about any of the paintings on 01308 459511 or email us on firstname.lastname@example.org

 Fred Cuming RA has devoted his life to expressing fleeting impressions of the world around him.
 He captures the moods and atmospheres generated by landscape, still life or interior.
 He often paints the coast of the south of England, around Rye where he lives and also many visits to the Dorset coast.